belleb23/adote-mern/README.md

 - Admin panel for managing pets and users
 - Responsive design for mobile and desktop

+## User Types

+There are three types of users on this platform:

+1. **Admin**:
+   - Manage all aspects of the site including adding, updating, and deleting pet listings.
+   - Oversee user accounts and handle administrative tasks.

+2. **Normal User**:
+   - Browse and search for pets available for adoption.
+   - Register and log in to view detailed information about pets and start the adoption process.

+3. **Volunteer**:
+   - Assist in managing pet listings and user inquiries.
+   - Help with the day-to-day operations of the site under the supervision of an admin.

 ## Technologies Used

 - MongoDB